 Based on high-level report requirements documented by the Business Systems Analyst, the Lead Architect creates views in the database build script.
 The ETL developer must stage the source data and then the data warehouse ETL developer populates the dimension table before the view can be created, which takes 3 sprints or six weeks.
 The Power BI data model developer adds the table to the model in the 4th sprint.
 After a prototype report is created, the BSA gets feedback from a stakeholder user who tells us that customer names should be in a single column rather than separate first name and last name columns.
 A task is added in JIRA to modify the view with another task to refresh the data model, so it takes two weeks to add the column.

 After the data warehouse is in production, the Power BI report developer gets word that the customer city, state and zip code need to be concatenated into a single column and marked as a geographical location, so they can be used in a map visual.
 The data warehouse is in production and managed by an offshore DBA group.
 A support ticket is created to request that the view used to populate the customer table be altered and a CustomerLocation column be added.
 Three days later, the contracted help desk determines this is not in their area of responsibility and closes the ticket as “completed” while the model developer continues to wait for a call or email.
-The email goes to the IT Director, who happily dismisses it since it was marked as “completed”.
+The email goes to the IT Director, who happily dismisses it since it was marked as “completed” while the developer sits and waits.
 Two weeks later, the issue resurfaces and the Project Manager organizes a meeting with the IT Director, BI Lead Architect, BI Lead Developer, Database Developer, In-house DBA and Help Desk Contractor Liaison to resolve the issue.
-In the meantime, users have exported their report to Excel and are working around the issue using a copy of the data.
+In the meantime, users have exported their report to an offline Excel file and are working around the issue using a copy of the data.

 A month after the request, the Power BI Developer spends 2 minutes creating a DAX calculated column and then creates the map report.